 Are You Willing to Pay an Annual Fee?

-If “where to use a credit card?” is question number one, “how often do you plan to use it?” should be question number two.
+If “where do I plan to use this credit card?” and “do I qualify?” are your first questions to consider, “how often do I plan to use it?” should be next on the list.
 Knowing how often you plan to use a rewards credit card can help you decide if it’s worth paying an annual fee for the card.

 The same principle applies to cash back cards.
 The Blue Cash Preferred Card from American Express offers 6% back on U.S. streaming services and U.S. supermarkets, plus 3% back on gas stations and transit.
 However, those impressive rewards come with a $95 annual fee (which is waived for the first year).